 The UK Public Lending Right office is part of the British Library and is based in Stockton-on-Tees.
 Two senior postholders are responsible for the operational and policy aspects of the PLR scheme.
-The PLR Business Manager has overall responsibility for the day-to-day management of PLR and the Head of PLR Policy and Advocacy covers policy development, liaises with stakeholder bodies and acts as an advocate for PLR.
+The PLR Business Manager has overall responsibility for the day-to-day management of PLR and the Head of PLR Policy and Engagement covers policy development, liaises with stakeholder bodies and acts as an advocate for PLR.

 The British Library is advised by a PLR Advisory Committee details of which can be found within the PLR committees section of this site.

 In administering the PLR Scheme, the British Library has set itself a number of core objectives.
 Further information can be found within PLR objectives.

 Author Services Team